IRIS-Solutions-Team/irispie-pages/docs/data_management/databoxes.md

 --------------------------------

-==Get the description attached an Iris Pie object==
+==Get description attached to an object==

     description = self.get_description()

 ### Input arguments ###

 ???+ input "self"
-    An Iris Pie object from which to get the description.
+    An object from which to get the description.

 ### Returns ###

 ???+ returns "description"
-    The description attached to the Iris Pie object.
+    The description attached to the object.